-Note: Oklahoma Mammal Specimen Records database is currently offline for modernization.
-It will return as an integrated component of the Oklahoma Biodiversity Information System.
-You may still request data from the database through our online request form or by contacting our data manager.
+Note: Oklahoma Mammal Specimen Records database is deprecated and has been integrated into the Oklahoma Biodiversity Information System (OBIS).
+It is no longer being updated.
+You may also still request historic data from the database through our online request form or by contacting our data manager.

-This Oklahoma mammal specimen records database contains information on mammals collected in Oklahoma and housed at various museums in the state and around the country.
-The database does not include records from the Sam Noble Oklahoma Museum of Natural History.
+This Oklahoma mammal specimen records database contained information on mammals collected in Oklahoma and housed at various museums in the state and around the country.
+The database did not include records from the Sam Noble Oklahoma Museum of Natural History.

-Museums records in this data base are from Cameron
+Museums records in the database were from Cameron

 University (CUMZ), University of Central Oklahoma

 (CSU), East Central University (EC), Field Museum of